anderson92zolis/anderson92zolis/README.md

-### Hi there, Nice to see you👋
+## Hi there, Nice to see you👋

-Passionate Change Agent for digital transformation and backenddeveloper with Java & Spring Framework with experience in chemicalengineering and quality assurance in the pharmaceutical industry.Currently, I am dedicated to programming and digital transformation whereI seek to expand my knowledge and skills, always committed toexcellence, innovation and professional growth.
+Passionate backend developer with experience in chemical engineering and quality assurance in the pharmaceutical industry.
+Currently, I am dedicated to programming and digital transformation where I seek to expand my knowledge and skills, always committed to excellence, innovation and professional growth.

-- 🔭 I’m currently working on something cool ....😉
+- 🌱 I’m currently improving my skills like developer and  working on something cool ....😉
-- 🌱 I’m currently learning Java & Spring Framework at It Academy.
 - 🌱 I'm creating amazing projects.
 - 🌱 Web Development applications.
 - 💬 Ask me about Java & Spring Framework, Microservices Architecture,  Microsoft office package.